CERTCC/Vultron/docs/process_models/model_interactions/rm_em.md

     RM --> EM : does not imply
 ```

+It is expected that Participants will continue to adhere to the embargo until it is explicitly terminated.
+However, Participants MAY choose to terminate their compliance with an embargo at any time.
+While this is usually an undesirable development, it is important that it be clearly communicated to other Participants
+so that they can make informed decisions about the viability of the extant embargo.

 !!! note ""

     Any changes to a Participant's intention to adhere to an active
     embargo SHOULD be communicated clearly in addition to any necessary
     notifications regarding RM or EM state changes.

+!!! note ""

+    Upon receipt of a Participant's notification of intent to end their compliance with an embargo,
+    other Participants MAY choose to terminate the embargo.